WPezPlugins/wp-ezclasses-autoload/README.md

 On the other hand, if you're doing custom work for unique WordPress based applications then WP ezClasses is for you.
 By unique we mean for a client or group of clients.
 You're not necessarily trying to develop traditional free-standing WP plugins and WP themes for the masses.

-For example, we all agree the same class should not be to in multiple plugins in the same install.
+For example, we all agree the same class (i.e., same code, different name, obvious) should not be in multiple plugins in the same install.
 Clearly, that is a coding and maintenance nightmare.
-Instead, a single copy of the class would reside in your WP ezClasses Autoload library.
-It's there, waiting.
+Instead, a single copy of the class would reside in your WP ezClasses library.
+It's there, ready & waiting.
 Just like the traditional WP frameform.